Introduction

 2. Hooks (Automatic Context)

-- SessionStart: Loads your active tasks when you begin a session
+- SessionStart: Loads your active tasks and a compact session bundle when you begin a session

 3. Web UI